lfn-cnti/bestpractices/user-stories/configuration-best-practices.md

 API server configuration enables versatile configuration of audit logs which can be delivered to a file or a webhook.
 See `--audit-log-path` or `--audit-policy-file` configuration.
 ### API authorization configuration
 Kubernetes API server supports multiple authorization plug-ins:
-* Attribute-Based Access Control (ABAC) mode allows you to configure policies using local files.
+* Attribute-Based Access Control (ABAC) mode allows you to configure policies per user.
+The configuration is done using local files of the API server.
+This means that in order to change these policies, the operator needs to be able to access these files.
-* Role-based access control (RBAC) mode allows you to create and store policies using the Kubernetes API.
+* Role-based access control (RBAC) mode allows you to configure `Role` objects and grant them authorizations while enabling them to be associated with users and groups via `RoleBinding` objects.
+These objects are Kubernetes API objects as opposed to ABAC policies.
-* Webhook is an HTTP callback mode that allows you to manage authorization using a remote REST endpoint and practically defer access control decisions to a non K8s entity
+* Webhook is an HTTP callback mode that allows you to manage authorization using a remote REST endpoint and practically defer access control decisions to a non-K8s entity
-* Node authorization is a special-purpose authorization mode that specifically authorizes API requests made by kubelets.
+* Node authorization is a special-purpose authorization mode that specifically authorizes API requests made by Kubelets.
 * AlwaysAllow allows all requests to be accepted (practically bypass access control) AlwaysAllow is a bad choice.
 The recommended way is to use “Role-based access control” since it gives a rich and manageable way to define access control in Kubernetes.
 Beyond the security perspective, this also makes the cluster compatible with applications requiring special authorization setup.